 As someone of mixed ethnic background, Ales is also involved in working with cultural identity and diversity.

 In his clinical work, as well as part of his theory development work, he mainly falls back on psychodynamic transactional analysis (TA).
 He is also systematically integrating other concepts of psychodynamic and psychoanalytic psychotherapy into his clinical practice as well as into furthering psychotherapy and transactional analysis (TA) theory and research in general.
 Ales is passionate about academic advancement and theory development and, as such, continuously presents it through academic writing, as well as at national and international conferences and talks.

 As a clinical supervisor and professional consultant, he supports qualified and trainee psychotherapists, counsellors, and other professionals all over the world.
 He is also included on the United Kingdom Council for Psychotherapy (UKCP) Supervisor Directory.

 As a trainer, Ales is a regular co-tutor of the final year (exam year) of advanced clinical psychotherapy training programme at The Berne Institute in Nottingham, UK.
 He is regularly involved presenting and teaching and participates as an examiner at international exams.

 He is also an organisational dynamics consultant, coach, and relational process mediator.
 As an organisational consultant, Ales is helping organisations become aware and manage intangible parts of their culture and dynamics.
 As a relational process mediator, he is helping companies, families, and individuals find common ground in their relating.

-Ales is a registered member of UKCP (UK Council for Psychotherapy), a member of ITAA (International Transactional Analysis Association), UKATA (UK Association for Transactional Analysis), EATA (European Association for Transactional Analysis), and the Berne Institute, UK.
+Ales is a registered member of UKCP (UK Council for Psychotherapy), a member of EATA (European Association for Transactional Analysis), and ITAA (International Transactional Analysis Association).